GNOME/tinysparql/docs/reference/libtracker-sparql/security.md

 processing services.
 ```

-Tracker does not perform any time or frequency rate limits to queries.
+TinySPARQL does not perform any time or frequency rate limits to queries.
 HTTP
 endpoints may perform the latter through the
 [signal@EndpointHttp::block_remote_address] signal.